Print3M/epic/README.md

 - CPU-based global variable with no R/W memory allocations.
 Built-in support for global context via dedicated CPU register.
 - String literals supported: "TEST and L"TEST".
 - No code generation and hidden quirks.
+- Built-in dead-code elimination - smallest payloads on the market.
+- One code base for debugging and production

 ## Interesting Observations